isomerpages/moe-mayflowersec/_curriculum/Departments/Mother Tongue.md

 Department Mission
 ------------------

-To nurture **Active Learners, Proficient Users** anchored in values who embrace their ethnic identities.
+To nurture&nbsp;**Active Learners, Proficient Users**&nbsp;anchored in values who embrace their ethnic identities.
-To develop **Forward Thinkers** with a global outlook and appreciation for unity in diversity
+To develop&nbsp;**Forward Thinkers**&nbsp;with a global outlook and appreciation for unity in diversity